 If you want to accomplish something that you have never accomplished, then it is going to require you to find a coach , an accountability partner, to help you achieve that of which you have been unable to achieve on your own.

 I am no different from you.
 We all need accountability in our lives, we just have to be willing to go out and find some.
-If we don’t, we will never accomplish what we truly can accomplish.
+If we don’t, we will never accomplish what we truly are capable of.

 To your success and your future.